o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 ---
 linkTitle: Custom Lighting Tutorial with Flipbook Animation
 title: Custom Lighting Tutorial with Flipbook Animation
-description: A tutorial for custom lighting using a flipbook animation with 6-point lighting in the Atom renderer of the Open 3D Engine (O3DE).
+description: A tutorial for custom lighting using a flipbook animation with six-point lighting in the Atom renderer of the Open 3D Engine (O3DE).
 weight: 300
 toc: true
 ---
 In this tutorial, we cover how to make your own material type that uses a custom surface with custom lighting.
 In this case, we will be using a flipbook animation with 6-point lighting.
 This material type is especially useful for use on effects such as smoke and clouds, since we want to animate movement while still capturing correct lighting.
 However, traditional lighting methods would not work because it is a 2D texture.
 Therefore, to apply the correct lighting, we will need a custom material type that uses custom lighting.
 We follow [this technique](https://realtimevfx.com/t/smoke-lighting-and-texture-re-usability-in-skull-bones/5339) to use six points (top, bottom, left, right, front, and back) and determine which points of the six should be used to compute a lightmap.

 This tutorial covers the following concepts:
-- Editing your own material type
+- Edit your own material type
 - Toggle property visibility in the **Material Editor** with lua
-- Changing the UV for animation
+- Change the UV for animation
-- Making a custom surface
+- Make a custom surface
-- Adding custom lighting
+- Add custom lighting

 ## Prerequisites
 Ensure you have [installed the engine](../../welcome-guide/setup/), [set up a project](../../welcome-guide/create/), and [launched the editor](../../welcome-guide/tours/editor-tour).